 − at least 10% international faculty members.

-The University − participants in the Project report on how their «excellence programs» are faring − to the international Council and the Russian Ministry of Education and Science.
-Subsidies are given to the Universities whose action plans (roadmaps) have borne fruit.
-Also, in order to get these subsidies, the University has to demonstrate the ability to garner co-financing funds from non-budgetary sources.
+The universities participating in the Project report on how their "excellence programs" are faring to the international Council and the Russian Ministry of Education and Science.
+Subsidies are given to the universities whose action plans (roadmaps) have been successful.
+Also, in order to get these subsidies, the university has to demonstrate the ability to garner co-financing funds from non-budgetary sources.

-A new management system is being ushered in among the Project Universities.
-This system is designed to be a prompt and ready problem solver with regard to the integration of Russian Universities into the global education environment.
-One of the megaphones of the management reform that is intended to speak loudest is that each University now has an international council (international academic council) making great strides along the path towards of their international competitive standing.
+A new management system is being ushered in among the Project universities.
+This system is designed to be a prompt and ready problem solver with regard to the integration of Russian universities into the global education environment.
+One of the main points of the management reform that is intended to bring great results is that each university now has an international council (international academic council) making great strides along the path towards their international competitive standing.

-Such Councils represent a blend of major international scientists from such academic spheres and haunts as are thought important for the University, as well as gurus from the world of higher education management.
-Above all, the Councilis striving to offer feedback and expert advice in terms of how the university might groom its image in the international arena; how to go about putting it among the top international research and education programs; suggestions to mature and perfect its international recruitment procedures; and coming up with ideas for international participation and guidance in getting the whole show on the road to securing a higher placement for said University.
+Such Councils represent a blend of major international scientists from academic spheres that are thought to be important for the university, as well as gurus from the world of higher education management.
+Above all, the Council is striving to offer feedback and expert advice in terms of how the university might groom its image in the international arena; how to go about putting it among the top international research and education programs; suggestions to develop and perfect its international recruitment procedures; and coming up with ideas for international participation and guidance in getting the whole show on the road to securing a higher placement for university.

-Since the start of the Project, its participants have developed useful ways to mix these excellence initiatives into the general pot: they have hired international specialists for senior management and academic positions, they have set up new labs, organized project offices, and re-branded their schools.
-The Project has encouraged Russian Universities to be more active in the international arena and has helped to raise awareness of what Russian has to offer in the global market of educational services.
+Since the start of the Project, its participants have developed useful ways to combine these excellence initiatives into one: they have hired international specialists for senior management and academic positions; they have set up new labs, organized project offices, and re-branded their schools.
+The Project has encouraged Russian universities to be more active in the international arena and has helped raise awareness of what Russia has to offer in the global market of educational services.

-The main expected results of the Project 5-100 by 2020 is that Russia will have a group of contemporary Universities leaders with an effective management structure, and a strong international academic reputation which meets global development trends and can quickly adapt to global changes.
+The main results expected of Project 5-100 by 2020 are that Russia will have a group of leading contemporary universities with an effective management structure, and a strong international academic reputation which meets global development trends and can quickly adapt to global changes.